-Keeping a toddler occupied and happy day after day in quarantine is no small feat!
-Children in this age group aren't super interested in watching a TV show and rarely stay engaged in one activity for long.
+Keeping a toddler occupied and happy day after day is no small feat!
+Children in this age group rarely stay engaged in one activity for long.
 But give them pots and pans to bang on, water to splash in, or music to dance to, and, as any parent of a 1 or 2 year old will tell you, toddlers are at their happiest.

 So, we've put together a list of toddler activities that will encourage little ones to create, move, learn, and have fun.

-For more ideas on how to help kids of all ages have fun during the quarantine, check out our Coronavirus Guide for Parents.
+For more ideas on how to help kids of all ages have fun playing indoors, check out our At-Home Activities Guide for Parents.
 Don't be surprised if any of your toddler's older siblings want to join in on the activities below.
 These ideas are fun for a range of age groups.
 For ideas to keep your baby occupied, read our 12 Easy DIY Sensory Activities for Babies.

 3. Bake cookies together.

 4. Pull out the play dough and encourage creative play.
 If you don't have any play dough-specific tools or want to try something different, set out cookie cutters, spoons, measuring cups, and other kid-safe kitchen utensils for your child to use.
 Don't have any play dough in the house?
 Making homemade play dough is super easy.

 Toddlers delight in a simple picnic in your yard.